Vote by Mail /Absentee ballot *Click here for a Printable Absentee Ballot Request Form*

 Frequently Asked Questions

-Any registered voter may vote by absentee ballot.
+Any registered voter may vote by mail ballot.

-- How do I get an absentee ballot?
+- How do I get a vote by mail ballot?

-It is easy to get an absentee ballot.
-First, a request for an absentee ballot must be made.
+It is easy to get a vote by mail ballot.
+First, a request for a ballot must be made.
 A request can be made in several ways.

-A person can request a ballot for his or her own use, either in person, over the telephone, by fax 305-292-3406, by firstname.lastname@example.org, or by mail.
-If you are requesting an absentee ballot for yourself, Florida Statute requires you to provide:
+A person can request a ballot for his or her own use, either in person, over the telephone, by fax 305-292-3406, by e-mail firstname.lastname@example.org, or by mail.
+If you are requesting a vote by mail ballot for yourself, Florida Statute requires you to provide: